12 Things To Do in Nusa Lembongan

 Boat price to Nusa Lembongan

-A return ticket from Sanur to Nusa Lembongan including hotel transfer costs 500.000 IDR (35 USD) for two persons.
-You can buy a one-way ticket per person at the harbor of Lembongan as well for 20.000 IDR (2 USD)
+A return ticket from Sanur to Nusa Lembongan, including hotel transfer, costs 500.000 IDR (~ 35 USD) per person with a minimum of two people.
+Or you can buy a one-way ticket per person at the harbor (without hotel transfer) for 20.000 IDR (2 USD) per person.